Senior citizens are the fastest-growing cannabis clientele

 Cannabis users find that rolling the occasional joint can blunt pain from arthritic joints, old broken bones and aching backs and necks.
 Uthe smokes “a little bit recreationally, maybe once a month, but way more for pain control.”

 Older Americans remain far less likely than younger adults to use cannabis regularly.
-Roughly 5 percent of over-65 Americans and 10 percent of the 60-64 age group reported using marijuana in the past month, as of 2021, compared to 24 percent of adults 25 and under.
+Roughly 5% of over-65 Americans and 10% of the 60-64 age group reported using marijuana in the past month, as of 2021, compared to 24% of adults 25 and under.

 Uthe suspects that polls understate the true number of older adults who consume cannabis.
 Some skittish boomers who use weed “are not admitting it on surveys,” he said.